Frequently Asked Questions (F.A.Q.s)

 The driving test is not hard, but it is strict!

-It's not hard in that, providing you are taught correctly and get the necessary amount of practice, driving to the system demanded by the authorities is not hard at all!
+It's not hard in that, providing you are taught correctly and get the necessary amount of practice, the test is not hard.

 The NT authorities would like to make our on-road driving test much more challenging to curb this trend, but unfortunately they have restraints which are common to most jurisdictions - i.e. political will (stemming from public will) - or rather the lack of it.